JesperEsbensen/websubscription/README.md

 - Custom login and registration pages with user feedback.
 - The user can purchase a subscription through Stripe.
 - Test covering most of above have been implemented.
+- Two factor authentication (2FA) with authenticator app and 10 resque keys.

 ## Installation